The Best Savings Accounts of May 2023

 Throughout the entire history of the America’s Best Rates study, online savings accounts have earned higher interest rates than traditional, branch-based accounts.

-As of the most recent study, online accounts were earning 17 times more than branch-based accounts.
+The most recent study shows that online accounts earned 17 times more than branch-based accounts.

-While savings account rates change all the time, the list of banks with the highest rates stays remarkably consistent.
+While savings account rates change constantly, the list of banks with the highest rates stays remarkably consistent.

 This consistency means that shopping for rates doesn’t mean changing banks constantly.

-If you switch to one of the high-yield savings accounts, chances are you’ll be near the top for some time to come.
+If you switch to one of the high-yield savings accounts, you’ll likely be near the top for some time.

 What to Consider Before Opening a Savings Account

-You might find a high-yield savings account either online or at your local bank branch.
+You might find a high-yield savings account online or at your local bank.

 Naturally, the idea of a high-interest savings account sounds good, but here are four things you should check on before you open one: